 Black Friday has come round again, accompanied by the familiar levels of retail-induced excitement as many shoppers plan to bag a pre-Christmas bargain.
 For the last couple of years Black Friday has been a £1 billion shopping day here in the UK, while in the US, spending levels have reached nearly 50 times that figure.
-It’s safe to say that hitting the shops this Friday 24th November is not for the faint-hearted.
+It’s safe to say that hitting the shops today is not for the faint-hearted.
 Yet, it is entirely possible that technology could provide the answer to making shopping mayhem a thing of the past.
 Read on to find out how IoT could make a real difference to the Black Fridays of the future.

 As retailers plan to slash prices for record numbers of shoppers, and consumers prepare to spend £12,000 a second on their Christmas shopping, not everybody is feeling so seasonally excited about the annual event.
 For many of us, the idea of queuing to get into car parks, scrambling through crowds and dealing with stressed-out shop assistants is enough to keep us locked up indoors.
 Problems in the past have included shoppers fighting over discounted TV sets and police having to issue warnings to retailers to step up their security measures.